siddighak/MetalGoose/README.md

 MetalGoose is a native macOS application that provides real-time upscaling and frame generation for games and applications.
 Built entirely with Apple's Metal framework, it delivers a smooth, high-FPS experience similar to NVIDIA DLSS or AMD FSR, but designed specifically for macOS.

+DISCLAIMER: This is not ready for use and is coded by AI, a full rewrite by me with no AI is planned in the future.

 ## Features

 ### MGUP-1 Upscaling